MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 Build MicroEJ Platform
 ======================

-To build the MicroEJ Platform, click on the Build Platform link on the platform configuration Overview.
+To build the MicroEJ Platform, click on the :guilabel:`Build Platform` link on the platform configuration :guilabel:`Overview` tab.

 It will create a MicroEJ Platform in the workspace available for the MicroEJ project to run on.
 The MicroEJ Platform will be available in: